Principal Investigator

 Margarita finished her undergrad studies as a Renewable Energy Engineer at Universidad Autónoma de Baja California, Mexico in 2017.
 Since then she worked in the solar energy field for two years before starting her M.s./Ph.D. studies at UCI in the fall of 2019.
 Her current research focuses on the understanding of fire break distribution, statistical analysis along networks at wildfire risk zones, and statistical modeling for wildfire occurrence and distribution.

-Ajinkya Desai is an incoming Ph.D. student in the BLT Research Group.
+Ajinkya Desai is a Ph.D. student in the BLT Research Group.
 After graduating with his B.Tech. from the Indian Institute of Technology (IIT) at Kanpur, where he worked primarily in the field of computational fluid dynamics, he moved to the USA for his Master’s in Aerospace Engineering at UC San Diego.
 At UCSD, his work involved analyzing oceanographic field data to explore mechanisms of cross-shore transport in the inner shelf off the coast of Point Loma.
-For the past few years, he has been working as an academic researcher at IIT Hyderabad in the field of nonlinear dynamics, with a focus on cross-flow-induced vibrations in heat-exchanger tubes.
+For the past few years, he had been working as an academic researcher at IIT Hyderabad in the field of nonlinear dynamics, with a focus on cross-flow-induced vibrations in heat-exchanger tubes.
 His current research includes the application of fluid mechanics and turbulence research to the simulation of wildfire behavior.
 Furthermore, he is also skilled at editing and proofreading scientific manuscripts for publication.
 His non-academic interests include dramatic arts, writing, and spirituality.

 Antonio Cervantes is a Ph.D. student in the Department of Civil and Environmental Engineering at the University of California, Irvine, working in the BLT Research Group.
 He received his bachelor’s degree in 2021 and master’s degree in 2023 in Mechanical Engineering at San Jose State University (SJSU).
 During his undergrad, Antonio was interested in automotive engineering and robotics.
 He led a student engineering club that designed a virtual human-powered vehicle for the 2021 ASME Digital E-Fest competition.
 He also designed and built an autonomous food delivery robot for his senior design project.
 During his master’s degree, he began research in the Mechanical Engineering Department and Wildfire Interdisciplinary Research Center at SJSU under the supervision of Ali Tohidi.
 His research began with the modeling of biological aerosol dispersion in wildfire smoke.
 He contributed to the development of a particle dynamics model capable of simulating millions of aerosols in a smoke plume.
 He then helped develop a firebrand (ember) particle dynamics model.
 Using the firebrand model, Antonio studied the influence of turbulence intensity on firebrand depositions.
 This research sparked his interest in fluid dynamics and turbulence.
 He is now interested in learning about the influence of forest canopy turbulence on wildfire and ember spread.
 He plans to use numerical modeling to research the impact of forest canopy heterogeneity on wind flow and how these interactions can affect wildfires.
 Antonio’s research aligns greatly with his appreciation of the environment.
 He spends a lot of his time outdoors as an avid mountain biker.

-Former lab members:
+Former lab members

 Assaad Mrad (Postdoc, 2021) – currently Data Scientist at Stantec.